Jingjiang

 Jingjiang (靖江 (Jìngjiāng)) is a county-level city under the administration of Taizhou, Jiangsu province, China.
 It is located on the northern (left) bank of the Yangtze River, and is the southernmost part of Taizhou City, bordering Nantong to the northeast, Suzhou to the southeast, Wuxi to the south, Changzhou to the southwest, and Zhenjiang to the west.
-The area of Jingjiang is 655.6 square kilometres and the population was 684,360 at the 2010 census.
+The area of Jingjiang is 655.6 square kilometres and the population was 663,408 at the 2020 census.

 History

-The terrain of Jingjiang nowadays was originated as a shoal in the Yangtze River, which was known Matuosha in the ancient China.
-As the shoal had been extended, it was separated from then Jiangyin county to found a new county in 1471.
-As being looted by the Wokou for several time, it is designated Jiangjiang (means "pacifying the Yangzte River").
+The modern terrain of Jingjiang originated as a sandbank in the Yangtze River known as Matuosha.
+After the shoal was extended, it was separated from Jiangyin county to form a new county in 1471.
+After being looted by Wokou several times, it was designated Jiangjiang, meaning "pacifying the Yangtze River".

-The county under the administration of the prefecture-level city of Yangzhou originally, was converted to a county-level city in 1993, then was transferred to the Taizhou in 1996.
+The county was administered by the prefecture-level city of Yangzhou until 1993, when it was converted to a county-level city.
+It was then transferred to Taizhou in 1996.

 Geography

-The Yangzte had split into the north and the south distributaries at Jingjiang, but the city merged into the north bank later than the 1610s inasmuch as the north distributary was filled in by continued deposition.
+The Yangtze previously split into northern and southern distributaries at Jingjiang, but the city merged into the north bank after the 1610s, as the northern distributary was filled in by continued deposition.